zhangchaosd/ModelInferBench/README.md

 ## Instructions

-Export a ONNX file using the python file or use your own ONNX model.
-According the model, you may also need to change the file path, input shape, input name or the dtype in the code.
+To test inference speed, either export an ONNX file using the provided Python script or use your own ONNX model.
+Depending on the model, you may also need to update the file path, input shape, input name, or data type in the code.

 ### Python

+Run the following command to test:

 ```
 python test_python.py